CDCgov/surveytable/README.md

   - Estimated count with its SE and 95% CI
   - Estimated percentage with its SE and 95% CI
 - Sample size
-- Whether any low-precision estimates were found
+- Optionally, the table can show whether any low-precision estimates were found

 <!-- CDC standard text -->